Hammer Toe Treatments in Asheville

 - Changing your footwear.
 In mild or early cases of hammer toe, switching to sandals or other wider, flat and supportive shoes with a roomier toebox may be enough to relieve discomfort and allow your toe to regain better flexibility.

 - Taping or splinting.
-Along with wearing appropriate shoes, Dr. Massey may tape or splint the joint to straighten the hammer toe into a more normal position.
+Along with wearing appropriate shoes, your doctor may tape or splint the joint to straighten the hammer toe into a more normal position.
 This can also help stretch the tendons and ligaments.

 - Physical therapy.
-If your hammer toe is related to a muscle imbalance, Dr. Massey may recommend exercises to help improve flexibility and strengthen the surrounding muscles.
+If your hammer toe is related to a muscle imbalance, the right exercises can help improve flexibility and strengthen the surrounding muscles.

 Non-surgical treatments can dramatically improve your comfort, but they will probably not completely “fix” a hammer toe—unless you have the toe surgically corrected, you likely will always have some noticeable bend in the joint.